 - Teaching the unique grammar, logic, and rhetoric of each subject.
 Grammar is the fundamental rules, or the rudiments, of a subject, as well as the basic data reflected by these rules.
 (Emphasized at the elementary level) Logic is the ordered relationship of the subject's particulars.
 (Emphasized at the middle school level) Rhetoric is the clear expression of what has been learned.
-(Emphasized at the high school level). - Strong emphasis on mastery of the English language through phonemic awareness, fluency, and comprehensive instruction and Shurley Method[®].
-These instruction methods are implemented daily. - A rich classical literature program that studies the masters and elevates each student's own ability to write, thus restoring the art of written expression in each student. - Emphasis on the fundamentals and skills of mathematics as a tool for revealing the nature and character of the Creator while taking dominion over His creation. - A science program that teaches the use of the scientific method as a means of researching a topic thoroughly, reasoning from accurate observations, and deducing valid principles revealed through the study. - Sowing the seeds of the rudiments of every subject in the kindergarten and the elementary programs. - A formal course in logic. - A formal course in rhetoric. - Formal instruction in Latin, thereby providing a foundation and framework for learning and expression. - Instruction in New Testament Greek at the high school level. - Introduction and instruction in the Spanish language beginning at the early elementary level. - A career apprenticeship program for high school juniors. - A written thesis with oral defense before a faculty committee for high school seniors. - Reliance on original and primary sources for research and study rather than popular, modern interpretations. - Use of the Notebook Method rather than a dependence on workbooks and textbooks.
+(Emphasized at the high school level). - Strongly emphasizing mastery of the English language through phonemic awareness, fluency, and comprehensive instruction.
+These instruction methods are implemented daily. - Studying a rich classical literature program while emphasizing the masters and elevating each student's own ability to write, thus restoring the art of written expression in each student. - Emphasizing the fundamentals and skills of mathematics as a tool for revealing the nature and character of the Creator while taking dominion over His creation. - Within the science program, using the scientific method as a means of researching a topic thoroughly, reasoning from accurate observations, and deducing valid principles revealed through the study. - Sowing of the seeds of the rudiments of every subject in the kindergarten and the elementary programs. - Teaching a formal course in logic. - Teaching a formal course in rhetoric. - Providing formal instruction in Latin, thereby building a foundation and framework for learning and expression. - Instructing in New Testament Greek at the high school level. - Engaging students in the Spanish language beginning at the early elementary level. - Offering a career apprenticeship program for high school juniors. - Poising seniors to present a written thesis with oral defense before a faculty committee. - Relying on original and primary sources for research and study rather than popular, modern interpretations. - Utilizing the Notebook Method rather than a dependence on workbooks and textbooks.
 Students and faculty record their learning on the pages of a notebook or in digital form, thereby demonstrating mastery of the complete subject.